jacksonmagas/Othello/README.md

 3. getGameBoard();<br/>
 a.
 The only way to get the state of the game before was to parse the string from the toString method, so we added a method to get the state of each cell.
+4. ReadonlyReversiModel interface is created to only support views.
+5. ReversiHexGridController is implemented to support GUI based mouse click game actions and views.
+6. ReversiFrame interface is created to support GUI based view.
+BasicReversiView is implemented to support this interface.
+7. Hexagon is created to build the Hexagon based grid.
+8. Reversi and ReversiGUI Main classes allows one to play this Reversi game in textual and GUI views.

 <br/><br/>
 New constructor: